 About Me

-I am the author The Best View Money Can Buy, collection of fiction stories about humanity, technology, science, reality, and the future.
+I am the author The Best View Money Can Buy, collection of fiction stories about the future, humanity, science, technology, and religion.

 I am currently Ph.D. student in theoretical physics in the Department of Physics at Arizona State University.
 I earned my M.S. in physics from California State University, Los Angeles, where I was a RISE M.S.-to-Ph.D.
 Fellow.
 I earned my B.S. in physics with a minor in computer science from the University of California, San Diego.